Kay Bailey Hutchison: Abortion

 Hutchison had a mixed voting record on abortion rights.

-In 1993, Hutchison, then a candidate for the US Senate, identified as "pro-choice" while supporting restrictions on abortion and received campaign contributions from the WISH List.
+In 1993, Hutchison, then a candidate for the U.S. Senate, identified as "pro-choice" while supporting restrictions on abortion and received campaign contributions from the WISH List.

-In 1994, Hutchison was one of 17 Republicans who broke with their party to vote in favor of a bill, sponsored by Senator Edward Kennedy, to protect access to abortion clinics by making it a federal crime to block or physically attack the clinics.
+In 1994, Hutchison was one of 17 Republicans who broke with their party to vote in favor of a bill, sponsored by Senator Ted Kennedy, to protect access to abortion clinics by making it a federal crime to block or physically attack the clinics.
 Also, "Hutchison voted for a 2003 resolution in the Senate stating that the Roe decision 'was appropriate and secures an important constitutional right; and such decision should not be overturned.'"
 She was one of nine Republicans who joined Democrats to support Roe.

 Hutchison served as an honorary board member of The WISH List, a pro-abortion rights Republican special interest group.
 She voted to restrict abortion rights, but said that she did not favor overturning Roe v.
 Wade.
 Hutchison also asserted that the Republican Party should not build its platform around abortion, which she calls a "personal and religious issue."

 In 2003, Hutchison continued to support abortion rights early in a pregnancy.
 She said: "I've always said that I think that women should have the ability to make that decision, even if I disagree with it."
 In June 2004, during the Republican state convention, she told reporters she supported a woman's right to have an abortion early in a pregnancy.
 She was identified as nominally pro-abortion rights for several years, including 2005–2010.

 In 2012, she stated that she identified as "pro-life."

 DC Personal Protection Act

-Hutchison proposed the "District of Columbia Personal Protection Act," which drew 31 cosponsors in the United States Senate, while drawing 157 cosponsors from the House.
+Hutchison proposed the "District of Columbia Personal Protection Act," which drew 31 cosponsors in the U.S. Senate, while drawing 157 cosponsors from the House.
 This bill repealed the handgun bans the city had in place for thirty years.
 DC's law stated that one could not possess a rifle or shotgun unless it was in disassembled and inoperative form, and could not possess pistols in any form.
 In 2008, the law was struck down in a U.S. Supreme Court ruling, District of Columbia v.
 Heller.